Classes with a picture icon have images on the class detail page

 ADVANCED Participants have solid skills and experience in the craft, ready to explore or refine.

-Excited to be a positive voice that awakens the creativity in others, Heavenly can be found doing demos at local farms, recording weekly live videos on social media, and crafting at local yarn shops.
-Encouraging spinners, knitters, and crocheters near and far to experience the fiber craft together and try new things is part of her mission.
-When Heavenly isn't teaching, vending, or playing in fibers and yarn, she repairs antique spinning wheels and has her own herd of 14.
-Her husband is her greatest enabler, and her two sons enjoy her handspun yarn.
+Part of her mission is to unite spinners, knitters, and crocheters near and far to experience the fiber craft together.
+As a teacher, she continually encourages fiber artists to think outside the box.
+When Heavenly isn't teaching, vending, or playing in fibers and yarn, she repairs antique spinning wheels and has her own herd of 18.
+Her husband is her greatest enabler, and her two sons enjoy her handspun yarn

 STITCHES Midwest 2019 Classes